-The Housing Choice Voucher Program serves one thousand two-hundred sixty-nine families.
+The Housing Choice Voucher Program serves one thousand three hundred forty-eight (1,348) families.

 The McAllen Housing Facility Corporation (MHFC), a component unit of the Housing Authority, was created and organized by action of the Housing Authority in 1987 under the provisions of Chapter 303, Texas Local Government Code, for the purpose of providing a means of financing the costs of residential ownership and development that will provide decent, safe and sanitary housing for persons of low and moderate income at prices they can afford.

 Currently, McAllen Housing Facility Corporation is owner of the following properties: